dracula/unigram/INSTALL.md

 #### Activating theme

-1. Send `Dracula.unigram-theme` from `/sample/Dracula.unigram-theme` to any DM
+1. Send `Dracula.unigram-theme` to any DM
 2. Click on the sent file
 3. Click `Apply`